Simon-Fuhaoyuan/CS385-MNIST-Project/README.md

 ## Experiments

-### Kernel logistic regression with dierent number of samples
+### Kernel logistic regression with different number of samples

 ### The bias term in LDA